MicrosoftDocs/azure-docs/articles/search/vector-search-overview.md

 Vector search is available as part of all Azure AI Search tiers in all regions at no extra charge.

-Newer services created after July 1, 2023 support [higher quotas for vector indexes](vector-search-index-size.md).
+Newer services created after April 3, 2024 support [higher quotas for vector indexes](vector-search-index-size.md).

 Vector search is available in: